 - Observe and participate in leadership activities in a SCP working group;

-- Conceptualize and implement a LA project to be completed and presented at the 2018 APA convention;
+- Conceptualize, develop and complete an LC project to be presented at the 2020 APA convention;

 - Network and develop working relationships with SCP leaders;